zhiqihuang/zhiqihuang.github.io/_news/announcement_truthtorchlm.md

 related_posts: false
 ---

-Looking for a tool for LLM uncertainty quantification?
+Looking for a tool for uncertainty quantification in LLMs?
 Check out [TruthTorchLM](https://arxiv.org/pdf/2507.08203) ([code](https://github.com/Ybakman/TruthTorchLM)) — to be presented at EMNLP 2025.